debsamanta5571-dot/moba-prototype/README.md

 # Moba Prototype

-I've always wanted to make a 3D multiplayer MOBA.
-I've messed around in blueprint on and off with over a while.
-This here is a c++ multiplayer prototype using GAS.
+I’ve wanted to make a 3D multiplayer MOBA for a long time.
+I messed around in Blueprints on and off for a while.
+This is a C++ multiplayer prototype, built with GAS.

 ## Preview